-NOTE: It is assumed that the Trellis platform and Oracle databases were not yet started on the disaster recovery site machines.
-If the databases are running, enter /etc/init.d/trellis stop on the front machine to stop the platform, then log in as root on the back machine and enter /etc/init.d/oracle stop to stop the Oracle database.
+NOTE: It is assumed that the TrellisTM platform and Oracle databases were not yet started on the disaster recovery site machines.
+If the databases are running, enter /etc/init.d/trellis stop on the front and back machines to stop the platform, then log in as root on the back machine and enter /etc/init.d/oracle stop to stop the Oracle database.

-1. For Red Hat Enterprise Linux, as root, log onto the disaster recovery site back machine.
+1. For Red Hat® Enterprise Linux®, as root, log onto the disaster recovery site back machine.